azdharsyahputra/unbound/README.md

 # 🌀 Unbound — A Modern Social Platform

-> Built collaboratively by [Muhammad Azdhar Syahputra (Ajar)](https://github.com/azdharsyahputra) and [Panji Gunawan](https://github.com/gundz204), **Unbound** is a fully modular, event-driven social media platform built with a modern polyglot microservice architecture.
+> Built collaboratively by [Muhammad Azdhar Syahputra](https://github.com/azdharsyahputra) and [Panji Gunawan](https://github.com/gundz204), **Unbound** is a fully modular, event-driven social media platform built with a modern polyglot microservice architecture.
 >
 > The goal: create a scalable, intelligent, and developer-friendly social platform — powered by Go, Rust, Python, React, and gRPC.